-The Waikato Times reports that a Hamilton woman died in prison of a heart condition after her calls for help were ignored by guards.
-An inquest into the death of Anna Selina Kingi, 41, at the Auckland Coroner’s Court yesterday heard that Ms Kingi was found dead in her cell at Auckland Regional Woman’s Facility more than an hour after she activated her alarm.
-She was mother of seven children and grandmother of one and had been in prison for just under a month when she died.
+In November 2011, the Waiikato Times reported that a Hamilton woman died in prison of a heart condition after her calls for help were ignored by guards.
+An inquest into the death of Anna Selina Kingi, 41, at the Auckland Coroner’s Court heard that Ms Kingi was found dead in her cell at Auckland Regional Woman’s Facility (in 2008) more than an hour after she activated her alarm.
+She was mother of seven children (see photo) and grandmother of one and had been in prison for just under a month when she died.

 The inquest heard that Ms Kingi was scheduled to see a doctor the day before she died, but the doctor was too busy and did not see her.
 When she became distressed the next day (November 10, 2008), Ms Kingi pressed the emergency alarm in her cell but prison guards ignored the call.
 One guard, whose name was suppressed, said she heard the alarm, but was busy so she just asked through the intercom if Ms Kingi was alright.
 There was no answer.
 So she ignored it, did not send anyone to check, did not record the call and did not refer it to the incoming shift.